-Counsellors (according to Last Name)
+Counsellors (according to student's Last Name)

-Ms. Kim (A-G)

-Ms. Hogan (H-Li)

-Ms. Hundal (Lia-Sa)

-Ms. Gill (Sc-Z)
+Ms. Kim (A-Gh) Ms. Hogan (Gi -K) Ms. Tomnuk (L to Ro) Ms. Gill (Ru-Z)

 Student Support and Services

 ELL PROGRAM

 The English Language Learner (ELL) program at Elgin Park is set up on an immersion basis.
 ELL students are integrated into mainstream classes (academic and/or electives) for all blocks, with the exception of their ELL classes.
 Placement into the program is determined following the results of the District Initial Placement test written either at the Welcome Centre, or International Education (or from results of testing at their previous school) prior to registration at the school.